Hansel-Christopher/password-generator/README.md

 docker run -p 8080:5000 password-generator:latest
 ```

-You should now see the FlaskAPI server up and running.
+You should now see the FlaskAPI server up and running!

 To test the API endpoint run the below curl